 People throw around statistics like they're strong evidence, but they're not.
 Most times I see someone use a statistical argument online, I shake my head and scroll down to the next post.
 Here's why.

 It's often hard to make sure your statistic is measuring the right thing.
-I've seen people argue for gun control saying that America has more gun homicides per year than a bunch of other (smaller) countries who have stricter anti-gun laws... only to find out that sthey were measuring the gun death rate as a flat number rather than a proportion of each country's population.
-Of course America will have more gun homicides if you measure it that way because America has more people than all those other countries.
+I've seen people argue for gun confiscation saying that America has more gun homicides per year than a bunch of other (smaller) countries who have stricter anti-gun laws... only to find out that they were measuring the gun death rate as a flat number rather than a proportion of each country's population.
+Of course America will have more gun homicides if you measure it that way because America has more people than those other countries.

 Who made the judgements?
-This doesn't apply to all statistics, but for ones concerning things that not everyone can agree on the exact definition of, you run into an even bigger problem than any of the above.
+This doesn't apply to all statistics, but for ones about things that not everyone can agree on the exact definition of, you run into an even bigger problem than any of the above.
 Example: a statistic that "70% of sexual harassers are male".
 Even if you can establish the reliability of the source and the relevance of the figure, you have to ask who decided which cases count as sexual harassment.
 In all likelihood they had different ideas of what that means than you or your opponent do.

 Statistics are not always so easily interpreted.
 Even if you succeed in proving there's a non-coincidental correlation between A and B, that doesn't prove that A is the cause of B. In most cases you have to consider the possibility that B is the cause of A, or that a certain C that wasn't considered in the study causes both B and A, or that a combination of A and C is required to cause B.